geraldhinson/geraldhinson.github.io/_pages/about.md

 That said, if you find of interest:

 - My thoughts on building great software
-- Studies and stories from my life that explain my unapologetic faith in God/Jesus (and why you should join me in that)
+- Studies and stories from my life that contribute to my unapologetic faith in God/Jesus (that hopefully encourage you to consider the same)
 - How an Arkansas land-lubber becomes a sailboat enthusiast

 OR

 If you likewise find occasion to build <b>back-end services</b>, you may be here for <b>Siftd</b> - the <em>(WARNING: adjective abuse ahead)</em> open-source, data-center agnostic, <b>journaled-microservice</b> framework for building simple backends that scale.
+(Note: Siftd is the nascent stages of an open-source collaboration between several engineers who have previously built proprietary versions of the journaled microservice framework documented in my tech-blog.
+While the journaled microservice framework pattern is a proven model, the Siftd codebase is not (yet).
+Just a friendly FYI.)

 Regardless, poke around a bit.